awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-mediapackageoutputdestinationsettings.md

 ## Properties<a name="aws-properties-medialive-channel-mediapackageoutputdestinationsettings-properties"></a>

 `ChannelId`  <a name="cfn-medialive-channel-mediapackageoutputdestinationsettings-channelid"></a>
 ID of the channel in MediaPackage that is the destination for this output group\.
-This ID associates this destination information with the appropriate MediaPackage output group\.
-In that output group, enter a value in the destination field\.
-Then enter the same value in this channelID field\.
-Make sure that you then use this same ID when you create the channel in AWS Elemental MediaPackage\.
+You do not need to specify the individual inputs in MediaPackage; MediaLive will handle the connection of the two MediaLive pipelines to the two MediaPackage inputs\.
+The MediaPackage channel and MediaLive channel must be in the same region\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)